qooxdoo/qooxdoo/docs/core/oo_introduction.md

 ## Interfaces

 qooxdoo's interfaces are similar to the ones in Java.
-Similar to the declaration of class they are created by `qx.Interface.define(name, config)`.
-They specify an "interface" (typically a set of empty methods), that classes must implement.
+They are created with `qx.Interface.define(name, config)`, and specify an "interface" (typically a set of empty methods), that classes must implement.

 ## Mixins

 Mixins are a very practical concept that not all programming languages provide.
-Unlike interfaces, which require a class to provide concrete implementations to fulfill the interface contract, mixins do include code.
-This code needs to be generic, if it is "mixed into" different existing classes.
-Mixins usually cover only a single aspect of functionality and therefore tend to be small.
+Unlike interfaces, which require a class to provide concrete implementations to fulfill the interface contract, mixins include code which must be generic, as it is "mixed into" other existing classes.
+Mixins usually cover only a single aspect of functionality and therefore tend to be small, but may be "mixed into" multiple other classes.
 They are declared by `qx.Mixin.define(name, config)`.

 ## Inheritance